 - Organized under the laws of the United States or Canada, or any State, Province, Territory or possession thereof, or the District of Columbia.
 Principal place of business is in the United States or Canada.
 Not subject to section 13 or 15(d) of the Securities Exchange Act of 1934.
-Not a development stage company that either (a) has no specific business plan or purpose, or (b) has indicated that its business plan is to merge with an unidentified company or companies. - Not an investment company registered or required to be registered under the Investment Company Act of 1940.
+Not a development stage company that either (a) has no specific business plan or purpose, or (b) has indicated that its business plan is to merge with an unidentified company or companies.
+Not an investment company registered or consistered or the territory or possession thereof. - Not an investment company registered or required to be registered under the Investment Company Act of 1940.
 Not issuing fractional undivided interests in oil or gas rights, or a similar interest in other mineral rights.
 Not issuing asset-backed securities as defined in Item 1101 (c) of Regulation AB.

 - Not, and has not been, subject to any order of the Commission entered pursuant to Section 12(j) of the Exchange Act (15 U.S.C.
-78I(j)) within five years before the filing of this offering statement. - Has filed with the Commission all the reports it was required to file, if any, pursuant to Rule 257 during the two years immediately before the filing of the offering statement (or for such shorter period that the issuer was required to file such reports).
+78l(j)) within five years before the filing of this offering statement. - Has filed with the Commission all the reports it was required to file, if any, pursuant to Rule 257 during the two years immediately before the filing of the offering statement (or for such shorter period that the issuer was required to file such reports).